 The Roundhouse was built in 1874 and was originally stables and stores for the Birmingham Corporation.
 Designed by local architect W.H.
-Ward, the horseshoe shaped building quickly became a real landmark in the city, but over the last 10 years it has been falling into disrepair.
-Supporters have the opportunity to visit the Roundhouse and to hear more about the role it plays in Birmingham this summer.
+Ward, the horseshoe shaped building quickly became a real landmark in the city.

 Working in partnership with the Canal & River Trust, and with development funding from the Heritage Lottery Fund, plans have been drawn up to revitalise and restore the Grade II* listed building, offering a base from which to explore Birmingham's canal network, a cycle hire and repair workshop and a shared working space for conservation organisations.